sindresorhus/guides/docker-without-sudo.md

 ```console
 $ sudo gpasswd -a $USER docker
 ```

-It is does not works, try this
+If is does not work, try this:

 ```console
 sudo setfacl -m user:$USER:rw /var/run/docker.sock